Prelude to the Mishima Incident

+Buildup

 1966 (Shōwa 41)

 Mishima had been expressing a desire to join the Japan Self-Defense Forces for a trial period since around 1965.
 And, in the "flourishing mid-Shōwa period" (昭和元禄, Shōwa-Genroku), in June 1966, he published a short story, Voices of the Fallen Heroes, of which the souls of young officers who had executed in the February 26 Incident, and young soldiers who had died as Kamikaze pilots during the Pacific War cursing the Emperor Hirohito for renouncing his own divinity after Japan's defeat in World War II.

-In August, Mishima visited Ōmiwa Shrine in Sakurai-shi, Nara Prefecture, where he practiced being hit by the waterfall for several days, to research Runaway Horses, the second novel in The Sea of Fertility tetralogy, depicts the reincarnation of protagonists who dying at the age of 20, and then visited the Japan Maritime Self-Defense Force 1st Service School (海上自衛隊第1術科学校, Kaijō jieitai dai-ichi jukka gakkō) in Etajima-shi, Hiroshima Prefecture.
+In August, Mishima visited Ōmiwa Shrine in Sakurai-shi, Nara Prefecture, where he practiced being hit by the waterfall for several days, to research Runaway Horses, the second novel in The Sea of Fertility tetralogy, depicts the reincarnation of protagonists who dying at the age of 20, and then visited the Japan Maritime Self-Defense Force 1st Service School (海上自衛隊第1術科学校) in Etajima-shi, Hiroshima Prefecture.
 He read the suicide notes of the kamikaze pilots at the Education Reference Museum in there and was deeply moved by the simple and solemn writings of these nameless young men.
-After that, he traveled to Kumamoto Prefecture, where he research Shinkai Daijingu Shrine (新開大神宮, Shinkai Daijingu) and Sakurayama Shrine (桜山神社, Sakurayama jinja), places associated with the Shinpūren rebellion, with Seishi Araki's guidance, and purchased a Japanese sword worth 100,000 yen.
+After that, he traveled to Kumamoto Prefecture, where he research Shinkai Daijingu Shrine (新開大神宮) and Sakurayama Shrine (桜山神社), places associated with the Shinpūren rebellion, with Seishi Araki's guidance, and purchased a Japanese sword worth 100,000 yen.
 He also met with the widow Toshiko (敏子) of the late Zenmei Hasuda, who was his boyhood mentor.

 Mishima began to strongly desire to join the JSDF around the autumn just before he began writing Runaway Horses, and from around October he approached the Ministry of Defense about his desire to join the JSDF on a trial basis, but was turned down.
 So after that, he asked Chikao Kanō (狩野近雄), a managing director of the Mainichi Newspapers Co., to act as an intermediary, and contacted Yoshio Miwa (三輪良雄), administrative vice-minister of the Ministry of Defense, and Iwaichi Fujiwara, a former Lieutenant General, and others, asking for their help.

 On December 19, after hearing from Kaisaku Ozawa (小澤開作) about some young men preparing to launch a Minzoku-ha magazine, Fusao Hayashi introduced one of them, Kiyoshi Bandai (万代潔) who was a disciple of Kiyoshi Hiraizumi and a graduate of Meiji Gakuin University, to Mishima's home.
 Also in the same month, Hiroshi Funasaka (舩坂弘) donated a Japanese sword, "Seki Magoroku" (関孫六), to Mishima as a return gift of appreciation for writing the preface to Funasaka's book, The Scream of the Heroic Spirits that published December 10.